Alfresco/docs-alfresco/search-enterprise/latest/config/index.md

         ALFRESCO_SHAREDFILESTORE_BASEURL: http://shared-file-store:8099/alfresco/api/-default-/private/sfs/versions/1/file/
 ```

-For instance, content indexing for `cm:content` documents can be disabled using following Docker configuration:
+For example content indexing for `cm:content` documents can be disabled using the following Docker configuration:

 ```docker
     live-indexing-mediation: